 01Termination Checklist: Do This Right Now

-02What to Do in the Days, Weeks, and Months After You’re Fired
+02What to Do in the Days After You’ve Been Fired

 The day you get fired, your focus will waver between the immediate (“I just got fired.
 What do I do now?”) and the very long-term (“Is my career over?”).
 To keep from getting lost in the details or psyching yourself out, it helps to have a plan.